sifive/freedom-u-sdk/README.md

 - build Linux kernel images;
 - easily modify disk partition layout.

-> [Berkeley Boot Loader (BBL)](https://github.com/riscv/riscv-pk) is replaced by [OpenSBI](https://github.com/riscv/opensbi) and uSD disk images now also incl.
+> [Berkeley Boot Loader (BBL)](https://github.com/riscv/riscv-pk) is replaced by [OpenSBI](https://github.com/riscv/opensbi) and uSD (microSD) disk images now also incl.
 [FSBL](https://github.com/sifive/freedom-u540-c000-bootloader).
 ZSBL is also built, but it's not possible to use it as it resides in ROM.

 For more information on particular release see `ReleaseNotes` directory in [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk) repository on GitHub.